Madonna of Avenue A: Plot

 Their conversation is interrupted by none other than Slim, who is revealed to be involved in the same criminal racket.
 Slim apologizes to Maria for abandoning her during the raid, but Maria is shattered by the revelation.
 She breaks from her mother and plunges into New York's fast life, drinking and partying with Slim.
 However, she quickly realizes she is not cut out for this lifestyle.
 Deep down, she wants something better.

 Appealing to Slim's better nature, Maria begs him to change.
 They marry, and Slim sincerely tries to go straight, looking for honest work.
 Unaware of the marriage, Georgia arranges for Slim to be framed to keep him away from her daughter.
 One of her criminal associates, Scareface, secretly plants a gun on Slim.
 He is arrested and put on trial, facing serious prison time.

 When Georgia learns of the marriage, she is horrified.
-Rushing to an underworld lawyer (Douglas Gerrard as the Arch Duke), she begs him to defend Slim.
+Rushing to an underworld lawyer, she begs him to defend Slim.
 He demands $10,000.
 Unable to raise the money, Georgia takes out a life insurance policy for that amount, naming the lawyer as beneficiary.
 She then poisons herself so her daughter's husband may go free.

 Slim is exonerated and returns to Maria, who learns of her mother's ultimate sacrifice.
 The reunited couple begin a new life, forever changed by Georgia's final act of love.